 Implant Fixed Bridges

 There are some multiple treatment options you can consider when you are missing teeth.
-Julie A. Phillips, DDS, MS suggests you consider an implant retained fixed bridge as an option when you are missing only a few teeth.
+Dr. Julie Phillips Prosthodontics suggests you consider an implant retained fixed bridge as an option when you are missing only a few teeth.
 This is a long term, fixed solution that won't only improve your smile, but also prevent future issues from occurring.

 What Are Implant Fixed Bridges